gacjam/Getting-CleaningData-Project/README.md

 -  Converts the activity and subject columns into factors

+-  Uses descriptive activity names to name the activities in the data set.
+Appropriately labels the data set with descriptive variable names.

 -  Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

 The end result is shown in the file merge_data_avg_act_sub.txt